clearpath-docs/jackal-sphinx-tutorials/doc/simulation.rst

 .. note::

-    When simulating Jacka;=l, you must leave Gazebo running.
+    When simulating Jackal, you must leave Gazebo running.
 Closing Gazebo will prevent other tools, such as rviz (see below) from working correctly.

 Launch rviz